U.S. consumer multinationals are struggling in China right now, bogged down and challenged by both Chinese rivals and geopolitical tensions.

 One such upstart is Luckin Coffee (LKNCY).

 Luckin has more of a kiosk, delivery, and technology-driven retail strategy blending quality, convenience and affordability.
-Sales were up 41% in the first quarter as it opened more than 7,000 outlets in 2023 - equal to the total number of Starbucks in China.
+Sales were up 41% in the most recent quarter as it opened more than 1,300 outlets in Q3 2024 alone.
 The company also has prices of roughly half of its premium competitor.

 This presents investors with a classic situation.
 A dominating company such as Starbucks and two disruptive competitors growing much faster and offering cutting-edge distinctive strategies as well as lower prices.